ap-csp-whs-2024-2025/intro-assignment-Pnbcris/README.md

 ## About Me
 Answer the questions below
-* Something interesting about me is
+# Something interesting about me is
+* I have yet to learn how to swim!!
-* Ask Mr. Vu anything:
+# Ask Mr. Vu anything:
+* what was the first programming language you learned?
-* List your sports and extracurriculars you participate in
+# List your sports and extracurriculars you participate in
+* Robotics, Photography editing & Engineering projects